 What are the advantages of cycling in Tuscany?

 There are many advantages to cycling in Tuscany.
 Tuscany is renowned for its hills and mountains, which means that cyclists will find a variety of landscapes to explore.
 What's more, the region is rich in historical heritage, with villas, fortresses and medieval towns making perfect stops on a cycling tour.
 The region's roads are generally well laid out, making it easy for cyclists to get around.
 However, don't hesitate to plan your itinerary in advance (with an app like Komoot, for example) to avoid truck-ridden stretches!
 Bicycle-friendly itineraries are available on such apps, reducing the risk of accidents.

-Perhaps the best-known tour in Tuscany is the one that begins and ends at Pisa.
-Along the way, you can make a stop in Florence, one of the most beautiful cities in Italy.
-You can visit emblematic monuments such as the Duomo and Giotto's Campanile, or stroll along the medieval streets.
-You can also discover Renaissance architecture, such as the Villa di Castello, a UNESCO world monument.
-From here you can continue to the Arno Valley, which offers wonderful views of the Tuscan countryside and its rolling hills.
-You can then visit the city of Pisa before continuing your journey to the cities of Lucca or La Spezia.
-Fans of more sporty hikes (there are hills :-)) can also visit the towns of Pistoia and Prato, which offer breathtaking views of the region's landscapes.
+Tuscany's best-known tour is undoubtedly the one that begins and ends at Pisa.
+En route, you can stop off in Florence, one of Italy's most beautiful cities.
+You can visit emblematic monuments such as the Duomo and Giotto's Campanile, or stroll along medieval streets.
+You can also discover Renaissance architecture, such as the Villa di Castello, a UNESCO World Monument.
+From here, you can continue on to the Arno Valley, which offers magnificent views of the Tuscan countryside and its hills.
+You can then visit the city of Pisa, before continuing on to Lucca or La Spezia.
+If you're looking for a more athletic hike (there are hills :-), you can also visit the towns of Pistoia and Prato, which offer breathtaking views of the region's landscapes.

 Where can I rent a bike in Tuscany?